Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 **Tier 1: Member**
 - 0.5% fee on all transactions (50% discount)
-- Requires membership payment of 0.005 ETH
+- Requires membership payment of 0.005 ETH (or 0.0001 RBTC on RootStock)
 - Full marketplace access
 - Profit-sharing eligibility
 - Community governance participation